Many of us want to learn how to finally stop impulse spending. But first, raise your hand if…

 After six months has passed and you still want that particular item, then consider looking for a sale and buying it.
 Many times the urge to buy this item will pass and you can just cross it off the list.

 Not only does this tip help me save money, but I also feel more intentional about the purchases I make.
-It works great if you stick to your rule.
+It works great to help you stop impulse spending if you stick to your rule.
 Of course, there are exceptions such as groceries and other related necessities.

 This is the power of delaying gratification: being able to save your money now to buy a more desirable product in the future.